natacha-beck/imputePrepSanger/README.md

 4. The GRCh37 reference fasta (ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/human_g1k_v37.fasta.gz)
 5. A file to update the chromosome names from plink to Ensembl https://imputation.sanger.ac.uk/www/plink2ensembl.txt

-Files from points 1 and 2 need to be place in the $VARDATA folder, while the remaining files need to be place in the $FIXDATA folder (see command line arguments).
+Files from points 1 and 2 need to be place in the VARDATA folder, while the remaining files need to be place in the $FIXDATA folder (see command line arguments).

 It is important to have the version of the .strand file corresponding to the genotype array used, and to choose the version corresponding to build 37 (to match HRC reference pannel).
 Note that Will Rayner's files assume that the alleles are on the TOP strand..
 The matching .multiply file need to be added if the option to remove variants that had more than one quality match to the genome is used.

+#### Command line arguments

-When running the script two arguments are needed:
+When running the script 10 arguments are needed:

 1. The name of the plink files without the extension (eg.: "foo" for the files foo.map and foo.ped)
 2. The name of the .strand file withitout the extension (note that this should match also the name of the .muliply file is applicable).
+3. The maximum per person missing (--mind, we suggest 0.1).
+4. The maximum per SNP missing (--geno, we suggest 0.1).
+5. The minor allele frequency (--maf, we suggest 0.05).
+6. The Hardy-Weinberg equilibrium exact test using p-value (--hwe, we suggest 5e-8).
+7. The path to the VARDATA folder containing the variable data (see Input Files section above).
+8. The path to the FIXDATA folder containing the fixed data (see Input Files section above).
+9. The desired name for the output folder (this folder will be created when running the pipeline).
+10. A flag indicating if variants appearing in the .multiply file should be removed.
+Leave blank if FALSE, or write any string for TRUE.

+./imputePrep_script.sh genoPlink PsychChip_15048346_B-b37 0.10 0.10 0.05 5e-8 ../new_Imputation/sangerPipeline/ressources/data fixData results TRUE

+#### Ouput files

+Two folders containing the results are created: one with the name given at point 9 above, and the other the same + "_FullOutput".
+The first folder will contain the resulting .vcf files to be sent to the Sanger, a text file called FinalReport.txt, which summarise the different steps, and the number of variants removed and why, and a resultsScreen.txt which contains all the information appearing at the screen when running the pipeline.

+The second folder contains all intermidiate files created during the pipeline.
+These can be deleted, but can also help undertand some details if necessary.

 ## The Sanger Imputation Service